ENVIRONMENTAL IMPACT OF ENERGY TECHNOLOGY SYSTEMS

 General aspects.
 The planet energy balance: natural and anthropogenic contributions.
 Energy sustainability: generation and use of Renewable Energy Sources.
 World energy consumption and primary energy sources.
 Fossil fuels and renewable energy sources.
 Technologies for the use of renewable sources.
-Biomass: availability and characteristics, advantages and disadvantages.
-Hydropower, solar and wind power.
+Hints to Biomasses, Hydropower, solar and wind power.

 Power plants: processes of energy conversion and use, specific fuel consumption and specific emissions of pollutants.
 Combustion processes: introduction to reactions, fuels and formation mechanisms of pollutants.
 Short description of steam plants, gas turbines and internal combustion engines: emissions from stationary and mobile applications and techniques for their reduction.

 Topics discussed during the course are reported following the same approach and the same nomenclature in the following book:

 M.Bianchi, A.De Pascale, A.Gambarotta, A.Peretto – “Sistemi energetici - Impatto ambientale” - vol.3, pp.1-544, ISBN 88-371-1754-X, Pitagora Editrice, Bologna, 2008.

 Suggested readings for extended studies can be found in: